mjhoefer/mjhoefer.github.io/_pages/about.md

 Welcome
 ======
-My name is Michael, I'm a [computer science](https://www.colorado.edu/cs/) and [cognitive science](https://www.colorado.edu/ics/) PhD student at CU Boulder.
+My name is Michael, I study [computer science](https://www.colorado.edu/cs/) and [cognitive science](https://www.colorado.edu/ics/) at CU Boulder, and work in the [TMI lab](https://tmilab.colorado.edu/) advised by [Professor Stephen Voida](https://stephen.voida.com/).
 I have a broad interest in complex systems, and in particular, social systems.
-My goal is to learn how to evolve societies such that they will be able to solve their most challenging problems, such as income inequality, environmental degradation, and war.
-I'm curently focused on human centered computing approaches to problem solving, and work in the [TMI Lab](https://tmilab.colorado.edu/) with a wonderful team led by [Professor Stephen Voida](https://stephen.voida.com/).
+I'm currently exploring personal informatics as a high leverage point for evolving social systems from the ground up (individual change) and top down (social system diagnostics).
+My work is motivated by the environmental and mental health crises, which appear to be deeply related.

+I'm exploring this space broadly, with projects on dreaming, mental health, sustainable consumption corridors, and spirituality.
+Methodologically, I draw on the fields of human-computer interaction, data science, network science, and psychology.

 News
 ======